-Most of you know from my previous post “Please stop the D Madness” how I feel about blind supplementation with “vitamin” D. D is a hormone and there is a huge reason why it is not abundant in food- we are NOT supposed to eat it in high doses!
+Most of my followers know at this point how I feel about blind supplementation with “vitamin” D. Vitamin D is a hormone and there is a huge reason why it is not abundant in food- we are NOT supposed to eat it in high doses!
 We aren’t meant to eat hormones- we are meant to eat the building blocks to these hormones, which includes minerals, fat and cholesterol.

 We are meant to get D from the sun and in small amounts from food.
 Period.
 You CANNOT bottle sunshine and I find it preposterous that this supplementing fad has continued for so long.

 True, a lot of people find benefit when they first start supplementing vitamin D, or any other isolated nutrient.
 It doesn’t always take long to correct a deficiency this way, but the problem is that even more imbalances are created this way.
 Don’t believe me?
 Check out my post on nutrient interactions!
 Isolated, synthetic vitamin D makes us absorb calcium in all the wrong places, it is hard on our liver and kidneys, it destroys vitamin A stores, as well as potassium and magnesium.
 Nearly everyone that I come across that has used D in the past has extremely low potassium and magnesium on their HTMA tests.

 Too much isolated D can lead to adrenal fatigue, thyroid disorders, renal failure, insomnia, kidney stones, and even hospitalization.
 Yes, hospitalization!
 I know of more than a dozen people that started isolated D (per their doctor’s advice) and ended up in the hospital because of life-threateningly low potassium, high blood pressure, or other side effects.